The Forgotten Army – Azaadi Ke Liye

-The Forgotten Army – Azaadi Ke Liye is a streaming television series which premiered on Amazon Prime Video on 24 January 2020.
+The Forgotten Army – Azaadi Ke Liye is a television series which premiered on Amazon Prime Video on 24 January 2020.
 The series is directed by Kabir Khan, and is based on true events about the men and women in the Indian National Army (INA) led by Subhash Chandra Bose.
 The series stars Sunny Kaushal and Sharvari.
 Kabir Khan made his directorial debut with a documentary titled The Forgotten Army in 1999 which was aired by Doordarshan; and during a promotional talk, Kabir Khan said the current series is a project that is 20 years in the making, based on his initial documentary.
 The shooting took place in locations such as Thailand, Singapore, Malaysia and Mumbai.